I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ks/ns-ks-ksstreamallocator_status_ex.md

 ## Members

 `AllocatedFrames`

 Contains the current number of allocated frames.

 `Framing`

 Contains the framing specified when the allocator was created.

 `Reserved`

 Reserved and set to zero.

 ## Remarks
-        KSSTREAMALLOCATOR_STATUS_EX corresponds closely to KSSTREAMALLOCATOR_STATUS except that instead of passing back a KSALLOCATOR_FRAMING, it passes back the extended structure.</p>
+KSSTREAMALLOCATOR_STATUS_EX corresponds closely to KSSTREAMALLOCATOR_STATUS except that instead of passing back a KSALLOCATOR_FRAMING, it passes back the extended structure.

 ## Requirements
 | &nbsp; | &nbsp; |